 As an added bonus you can see the remnants of a Roman amphitheatre in the basement.
 It was discovered in 1988 when work began to re-develop the art gallery.
 Nowadays it’s cleverly displayed and is just a short walk from the Mithraeum if you plan to see both London’s major Roman sites.

-Don’t miss: Dante Gabriel Rossetti’s masterpiece La Ghirlandata
+Don’t miss: Dante Gabriel Rossetti’s masterpiece La Ghirlandata.

 Museum of London – temporarily closed